-Travel Guide to Atiu Island, Cook Islands
+Holiday Guide to Atiu, Cook Islands

 Atiu Cook Islands is a fantastic eco adventure destination offering an alternative holiday atmosphere away from the beaches of Rarotonga and Aitutaki.
 Being a raised limestone atoll with a craggy coastline and virtually no lagoon for watersports, the focus on Atiu is inland.
 Caves are a major attraction as is its culture, traditional villages and coffee plantations.
 Atiu lies 187km north-east of Rarotonga and is accessible via a daily (except Sundays) 40-minute flight from Rarotonga Airport or via a weekly connection with Aitutaki aimed at the island-hopping holiday-maker.

-Atiu Island Holidays Overview
+Atiu Island Travel Guide

-The five villages are all located on the central plateau where farming is a lot more practical than around the coast.
+The five villages of Atiu Island are all located inland on the central plateau where farming is a lot more practical than around the coast.
 Because the lagoon and surrounding reef is so inhospitable, most Atiuans are farmers only and not fishermen - they plant taro, bananas and fruit trees and raise pigs, cows and goats.
 Some even harvest coffee beans for cash with Atiuan coffee being a sought after blend on Rarotonga.

 For holiday-makers, the villages are hospitable and fascinating places to wander around, and you may even get invited to help weave a mat with the ladies or sit under a tree and drink locally brewed bush beer with the boys.
-Inland limestone caves are another attraction, as is walking in the tropical forests to spot endemic birds
+Inland limestone caves are another attraction, as is walking in the tropical forests to spot endemic birds.

 Despite having a completely undeveloped coastline, Atiu beaches are pretty stunning.
 Most of the 26 beaches around the island are small secluded cove beaches where you're unlikely to find footprints, let alone people.
 Most lagoons have small shallow pools you can dip into to cool off but swimming and snorkelling is pretty limited as the sharp coral fringing reef sits right off the shoreline.
 It's a pretty good place to spot humpback whales in season as the whales come right up to the reef edge for a bit of scratching, often just 30-metres from the beach.
-If you're looking for somewhere secluded to lay a towel, the beaches on Atiu are pretty appealing places to hang out.
+If you're looking for somewhere secluded to lay a towel, the beaches on Atiu are appealing places to hang out.